 The financial accounts indicate the various types of financial instruments used to contract liabilities and/or to acquire financial assets.
 In the case of general government, most of the time the data will refer to financing transactions in order to cover the budget deficit.
 But the financial account also explains any shifts in the portfolio's composition of financial assets and liabilities.
 In Belgium's macroeconomic accounts terminology, the financial accounts cover both the flows (financial transactions) and the claims and liabilities (outstanding financial assets and liabilities).
-The term financial accounts thus includes the financial account proper, the financial balance sheets and the accounts for other changes in financial assets and liabilities.
+The term financial accounts thus include the financial account proper, the financial balance sheets and the accounts for other changes in financial assets and liabilities.

 Excessive deficit procedure (EDP)

-The Treaty on the Functioning of the European Union obliges EU Member States to comply with budgetary discipline by respecting two criteria: a deficit equivalent to no more than 3% of GDP and a debt to GDP ratio not exceeding 60%, as defined in the Protocol on the EDP annexed to the Treaty.
+The Treaty on the Functioning of the European Union obliges EU Member States to comply with budgetary discipline by respecting two criteria: a deficit equivalent to no more than 3% of GDP and a debt-to-GDP ratio not exceeding 60%, as defined in the Protocol on the EDP annexed to the Treaty.
 These reference values are based on Government Finance Statistics concepts (GFS).
-The government deficit is the net lending / net borrowing of general government as defined in the European system of accounts (ESA95), adjusted for the treatment of interest relating to swaps.
-The government debt is defined as the total consolidated gross debt at nominal value in the following categories of government liabilities (defined in ESA95): currency and deposits, securities other than shares excluding financial derivatives, and loans.
+The government deficit is the net lending / net borrowing of general government as defined in the European system of accounts (ESA 2010).
+The government debt is defined as the total consolidated gross debt at nominal value in the following categories of government liabilities: currency and deposits, securities other than shares excluding financial derivatives, and loans.

-Council Regulation (EC) 479/2009 on the application of the Protocol on the excessive deficit procedure annexed to the Treaty establishing the European Community, requires the Member States to send Eurostat data concerning the EDP twice a year (end of March and end of September).
+Council Regulation (EC) No 479/2009 on the application of the Protocol on the excessive deficit procedure annexed to the Treaty establishing the European Community, requires the Member States to send Eurostat data concerning the EDP twice a year (end of March and end of September).
 These data are sent in uniform tables.
 These tables have been designed with a view to providing a consistent framework for reporting deficits and changes in debt, albeit with a link to national fiscal aggregates.

-Council Regulation (EC) 679/2010 amending Regulation (EC) 479/2009 as regards the quality of statistical data reinforces Eurostat's powers to monitor data notified by the Member States.
+Council Regulation (EC) No 679/2010 amending Regulation (EC) No 479/2009 as regards the quality of statistical data reinforces Eurostat's powers to monitor data notified by the Member States.